Running A Sub-40 10k

 And that is illustrated by every race distance.
 Your shorter distance predicts a faster time over the longer distance than what you are getting.

-The key here is your running base.
-You will have to become a lot more comfortable with running longer distances and running them at slower speed.
+What really needs to improve is your endurance.
+Your running base.
+You will have to become a lot more comfortable with running longer distances and covering a lot more mileage.

-I would expect to see improvements in your running times.
+As you are implementing these changes, I would expect to see improvements in your running times.
 As you develop your running base your times should become more aligned to what the calculator says.
+It will take time.
+Getting your 10k time down from 45.12 to sub-40 is likely a multi-year project.
+So, don't forget to have some fun in the mean time.
+Focus on and enjoy the process of training!

 Dominique